reillypascal/reillypascal/README.md

-- Hi, I’m @reillypascal
+- I’m Reilly
-- I’m interested in musical instrument interfaces, data sonification, and digital signal processing
+- I like musical instrument interfaces, data sonification, and web design
-- I’m currently learning JavaScript
+- I’m learning JavaScript and HTML
 - How to reach me: reillypascal@gmail.com

 <!---